Our Statement of Faith

 Genesis 1:27; Genesis 2:15-17; 3:1-6; Romans 1:18, 32; 3:10-19, 23; 5:1-2

 We believe that, “God so loved the world that He gave his one and only Son, that whoever believes in Him shall not perish, but have eternal life.”
 (John 3:16 NIV).
 We believe that Jesus Christ died for our sins according to the Scriptures, as a representative and substitutionary sacrifice.
-We believe that each person who receives, by faith, Jesus Christ as Savior and Lord is born again of the Holy Spirit and, therefore, becomes eternally secure as a child of God.
-We believe that justification means that a person is declared righteous in the sight of God by grace alone, through faith alone, in Christ alone.
+We believe that each person who receives, by faith, Jesus Christ as Savior and Lord has been born again of the Holy Spirit and, therefore, becomes eternally secure as a child of God.
+We believe that justification means that a person is declared righteous in the sight of God by grace alone, through faith alone, in Christ alone, apart from man's works.
 We believe the Holy Spirit baptizes each believing person into the body of Christ at the moment of salvation once and for all.

 John 1:12; Romans 3:21-26; 8:37-39; 1 Corinthians 12:13; 2 Corinthians 5:21; Ephesians 1:13; 2:8-10

 We believe in the resurrection of the crucified body of our Lord Jesus Christ, His ascension into heaven, and His present life for us as High Priest and Advocate.

 We believe in "that blessed hope", the personal, premillenial, imminent return of our Lord Jesus Christ.
 His return has a vital bearing on the personal life and service of the believer.

 9. BAPTISM AND COMMUNION

 We believe that Christian baptism is a public declaration of and identification with Christ in His death, burial, and resurrection signified by immersion in water.